autonity/docs.autonity.org/content/docs/reference/api/aut/op-prot/_index.md

 - computes the slashing rate to apply based on slashing factors: base rate from fault severity, validator reputation (the validator's proven fault count), count of offences committed in the epoch, slashing rate precision.
 - computes the slashing amount to apply: `(slashing rate * validator bonded stake)/slashing rate precision`
 - computes the slashing, subtracting the slashing amount from the validator's bonded stake and transferring the fined amount of NTN stake token from the validator to the Autonity Contract Account address.
-    - the slashing fine is applied according to the protocol's Penalty Absorbing Stake model: validator self-bonded stake is slashed first until exhausted, then delegated stake.
+    - the slashing fine is applied according to the protocol's Penalty Absorbing Stake (PAS) model: validator self-bonded stake is slashed first until exhausted, then delegated stake.
-- increments the validator's proven offence fault counter by `1` to record the slashing occurrence in the validator's reputational slashing history
+- increments the validator's proven fault counter by `1` to record the slashing occurrence in the validator's reputational slashing history
 - computes the jail period of the offending validator - `current block number + jail factor * proven offence fault count * epoch period` - and sets the validator's jail release block number
 - updates the validator's state and transfers the slashed stake token funds to the Autonity Protocol global `treasury` account for community funds use
 - Emit a `NodeSlashed` event for each validator that has been slashed.